-“The fermentation process that gives the bread its distinctive sour taste also makes it more gut-friendly. … The wild yeast and bacteria in a sourdough starter break down some of the carbohydrates and proteins found in flour, says Kate Scarlata, a Boston-based dietitian and author of The Low-FODMAP Diet book.
-When bread is made with fast-rising yeast, the bacteria don’t have time to do any pre-digesting.”
+“The fermentation process that gives the bread its distinctive sour taste also makes it more gut-friendly. … The wild yeast and bacteria in a sourdough starter break down some of the carbohydrates and proteins found in flour, says Kate Scarlata, a Boston-based dietitian, and author of The Low-FODMAP Diet book.
+When the bread is made with fast-rising yeast, the bacteria don’t have time to do any pre-digesting.”
 (Source: www.bonappetit.com )

 - History and Science

 - Recipes are indicative

 - Step 1.
 Making a levain and sourdough

 - Other faster methods